-- Upon request of the parents/legal guardians, a conference will be scheduled with School Community Services in an effort to clarify the factors involved in the decision.
+- Upon request of the parents/legal guardians, a conference will be scheduled with Student Placement and Enrollment in an effort to clarify the factors involved in the decision.
 Every attempt will be made to resolve the concern.

 - If the issues/concerns are not resolved through this conference, parents/legal guardians may submit a letter stating reasons for the appeal, including additional pertinent information and documentation to the appropriate Assistant Superintendent.

 - This letter will be reviewed by the Assistant Superintendent.

 - Parents/legal guardians will be notified in writing the outcome of their appeal within ten (10) business days.

 Conditions of Continuance in Open Enrollment or in a Magnet School/Program